OptimizedSpaghetti-ru/BarangayCare/set_admin.md

 # How to Set Admin Role Without Editing Raw JSON

-Since you cannot edit raw JSON in the Supabase dashboard, here are alternative methods to set a user as an admin:

----

 ## Option 1: Use Supabase Dashboard (No JSON Editing)

 ### Method A: Using the SQL Editor (Easiest)